kindasneaki/Archipelago.RiskOfRain2/README.md

 ![In Lobby UI Example](./docs/img/lobby.png)

-Once connected it will print in chat that you have successfully connect!
+Once connected it will print in chat that you have successfully connected!

 ## Changelog
 Internal versions are unreleased versions of the mod.
 They are pointed out in the changelog so that I can sort my work and to allow others to follow my progress between releases.

 **1.2.0**

+* Created Explore mode!
+* Added Void Items (with DLC enabled)
+* Added DeathLink support (Will send a death link for any player connected, and all players will die if receiving a death link while playing co-op)
+* Added Environments as items
+* Added Release/Collect prompt on goal completion
+* Added ability to hide connect fields
+* Update MultiClient.Net to 4.2.2
 * Change Default URI to archipelago.gg
-* Added DeathLink support (only works for singleplayer)
-* Added EnvironmentsAsItems (only works for singleplayer)
+* Added Disconnect console command (`archipelago_disconnect`)
-* Created Explore mode (only works for singleplayer)
+* Added Deathlink console command (`archipelago_deathlink true`)
+* Changed Connect console command to (`archipelago_connect <url> <port> <slot> [password]`)
+* The chat for items sent/received are more colorful

+* Bug fixes:
+  * Reduce chat lag on collects
+  * Fixed a disconnect bug where it was being called twice.

 **1.1.5**
 * Fixed Fields resetting to default after dying.
-* Reconnect by just hitting ready.

 **1.1.4**
 * Fixed Collect Bug.
-* Skip collected checks so you dont just send nothing.
+* Skip collected checks, so you don't just send nothing.
 * Now connect to AP through lobby instead of with ready button.
   * Chat enabled for single player
 * Added Color to Players in chat for better readability.